Az Yet: Formation

-Formed in 1989 initially as a duo with Shawn Rivera and Dion Allen, the two were later joined by Kenny Terry, whom they met singing in the lobby of the Wyndham Hotel in Philadelphia, Claude Thomas, Ali Hyman, Damon Core, & Dyshon Benson.
+Formed in 1989 initially as a duo with Shawn Rivera and Dion Allen, the two were later joined by Kenny Terry, whom they met singing in the lobby of the Wyndham Hotel in Philadelphia, Claude Thomas, Damon Core, & Dyshon Benson.

 Debut album

 Az Yet released their self-titled debut album in 1996 on LaFace Records.
 The album featured a "who's who" of musical heavyweights, including David Foster, Babyface, Sheila E., and Brian McKnight.
-The first single, "Last Night", reached #9 on the US Hot 100, #1 on the R&B chart, peaked at #2 on Australia's ARIA charts, and spent 2 weeks at #1 in New Zealand's RIANZ charts, ultimately achieving platinum status in the US.
-The group's second single, "Hard to Say I'm Sorry" (a cover of the Chicago hit featuring Peter Cetera), was nominated for a Grammy award (Best R&B Performance by a Duo or Group with Vocals), reached #8 on the Hot 100, and achieved platinum status.
+The first single, "Last Night", reached No. 9 on the US Hot 100, #1 on the R&B chart, peaked at No. 2 on Australia's ARIA charts, and spent 2 weeks at No. 1 in New Zealand's RIANZ charts, ultimately achieving platinum status in the US.
+The group's second single, "Hard to Say I'm Sorry" (a cover of the Chicago hit featuring Peter Cetera), was nominated for a Grammy award (Best R&B Performance by a Duo or Group with Vocals), reached No. 8 on the Hot 100, and achieved platinum status.
 Driven by these two singles, the album reached RIAA platinum status.